Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Introduction

 The classical complexities of algorithms for estimating Betti numbers are typically exponential in $k$.
 That means the computation can be intractable even for a moderate amount of data.
 That is an important feature for the promise of quantum algorithms, because even fully error-corrected quantum computers with millions of physical qubits are expected to be very limited in data storage.
 The most promising applications of quantum computers are therefore those involving a limited amount of classical data that needs to be fed into the quantum algorithm as part of the problem specification.

-Recent work on quantum TDA algorithms \cite{Ubaru,hayakawa2021quantum} introduced more efficient fermionic representations of the Dirac operator and employed the quantum singular value transformation to implement the kernel projector.
+Recent work on quantum TDA algorithms introduced more efficient fermionic representations of the Dirac operator \cite{Cade} and employed the quantum singular value transformation to implement the kernel projector \cite{Ubaru,hayakawa2021quantum}.
 Some of these techniques have led to significant asymptotic improvements over the original approach, but it is unclear whether they are useful for reducing the fault-tolerant implementation cost for solving problems in practice.
 Indeed, to the best of our knowledge, no study has been done on the fault-tolerant implementation of quantum TDA algorithms for solving \emph{any} instance of problems of practical interest.

-In this work, we give a new algorithm for estimating Betti numbers on a quantum computer.
-We provide a number of improvements which not only streamline the algorithmic analyses but also reduce the cost of fault-tolerant implementation.
-Specifically, we develop a new method to prepare the initial Dicke states, introduce improved amplitude estimation using Kaiser windows, directly construct the quantum walk operator from block encoding, optimally project onto the kernel of the boundary map, then use the overlap estimation to estimate the kernel dimension of the block-encoded operator, leading to a quadratic improvement in precision over classical sampling.
+In this work, we give a new algorithm for estimating Betti numbers on a quantum computer. {We significantly reduce the cost of fault-tolerant implementation as compared to prior work, as well as estimating the constant factors that are needed to give realistic estimates of gate counts.} Specifically, we develop a new method to prepare the initial Dicke states, introduce improved amplitude estimation using Kaiser windows, directly construct the quantum walk operator from block encoding, optimally project onto the kernel of the boundary map, then use the overlap estimation to estimate the kernel dimension of the block-encoded operator, leading to a quadratic improvement in precision over classical sampling.
 We also provide the concrete constant factors in the complexity of our algorithm and estimate its fault-tolerant cost, going beyond the asymptotic analyses of all existing work on quantum topological data analysis.
-Finally, we show that it is possible to construct specific data sets for which quantum TDA would appear to have a significant speedup.
-In particular, we give examples of a very specific problem where super-polynomial speedup is possible and a more general problem where quartic speedup is possible.
-Here, we are comparing to well studied heuristic classical approaches with complexity approximately linear in the possible number of cliques.
-Formally exact classical algorithms also exist for this problem but scale at least quadratically in the number of cliques.
+Finally, we show that it is possible to construct specific data sets {which have parameters in a regime where} quantum TDA would appear to have a significant speedup.
+In particular, we give examples of a very specific family of problem instances {exhibiting the required parameters} for the quantum TDA to have a superpolynomial speedup {over the naive general classical algorithm}, and a more general family of instances that {exhibits the required parameters} for a quartic speedup.
+Here, we are comparing to well studied classical approaches with complexity approximately linear in the possible number of cliques.

 We provide a more detailed explanation of the technical background needed to understand Betti numbers in \sec{introbackground}.
 We then provide the improved algorithm and the analysis of its complexity in \sec{algor}.
 We use this result to analyse the regimes where large quantum speedups may be expected in \sec{regimes_qspeedup}.
 In particular, we consider cases where the Betti number would be large (implying a large quantum speedup) in \subsec{K-graphs}, and novel competing classical algorithms in \subsec{classical}.
 We then conclude in \sec{conc}.